marioir2001/scanservjs_ha/docs/scanservjs_setup.md

 # 5. Configure targets.js

-The optional `targets.js` file defines scan destinations that can be selected in Home Assistant.
+The optional `targets.js` file defines the available destination directories that can be used by custom ScanservJS file actions.

-Each entry consists of a **target name** and the corresponding destination directory.

 Example: